 Ernesto Vargas Weil, Editor of the Chilean Blog of Comparative Law

 Chile is undergoing an unprecedented constitutional process.
-After the victory of the “Approval” option in the referendum held in October of 2020, the country is preparing itself to hold elections for the first constitutional convention in its history in April.
+After the victory of the “Approval” option in the referendum held in October of 2020, the country is preparing itself to hold elections for the first constitutional convention in its history next April.
 Comparative Law has much to say and also much to learn from this process.
 On the one hand, Chilean politicians, scholars and public intellectuals are carefully looking to foreign constitutional models to develop their proposals.
-On the other, the comparative and constitutional legal scholars from parts of the world are closely following developments in Chile.
+On the other, comparative and constitutional legal scholars from all parts of the world are closely following developments in Chile.
 The aim of this post is inviting all of them to contribute to the Chilean Blog of Comparative Law.

 From the perspective of Comparative Law, the interest in the Chilean experience is twofold.
 First, it is well-known that Latin America has traditionally played a marginal role within this discipline.
 As a consequence of the historical predominance of the Theory of the Legal Families and its focus on Private Law, this region has frequently been depicted as nothing more than a secondary member of the legal family headed by French Law, with few original elements of its own to contribute to the wider discussion.
 The resulting virtual absence of the region from the global panorama has frequently been lamented in revisions on the state of Comparative Law (for examples, see Mathias Reimann, or Ralf Michaels), but progress in this regard rarely goes beyond that.
 The Chilean constitutional process is a good opportunity to start reversing this trend.

 Second, the Chilean experience offers valuable empirical evidence for what many scholars see as the rising star of the discipline: Comparative Constitutional Law.
 Until the late 20th century, this was a research area with almost no formal acknowledgment because it was seen as too political and dependent on national particularisms to be an object of rigorous scientific analysis.
-However, starting in the 1990s, Comparative Constitutional Law has seen rapid development, fueled by the democratic transitions of Central and Eastern Europe, South Africa and, more recently, the Arab Spring (on this, see the commentaries by Monica Claes, Vlad Perju and Mark Tushnet).
+However, starting in the 1990s, Comparative Constitutional Law has seen rapid developments, fueled by the democratic transitions of Central and Eastern Europe, South Africa and, more recently, the Arab Spring (on this, see the commentaries by Monica Claes, Vlad Perju and Mark Tushnet).
 According to Claes and Günter Frankenberg this has given rise to a “constitutional engineering” aimed at developing the best constitutional arrangement for a given historical contex.
 As a result, today 'no one begins writing a constitution from scratch'.
 This knowledge should be of great benefit to the Chilean process.

 However, benefiting from comparative research is not as easy as it seems.
 On the one hand, as warned in a classical paper by Otto Kahn-Freund, Comparative Law does not provide a menu of ready-made institutions that can simply be transplanted from one reality to another without taking into account that they developed in different economic and cultural contexts.
 On the other, as described by Michele Graziadei, there is a frequent tendency to adopt foreign legal institutions for the wrong reasons, including simple historical influence, economic or political dependency, perceived prestige or internal political reasons.
 The well-known ideological nature of Constitutional Law appears only to deeper these difficulties.